 A snapshot of Gippsland’s people-led response to climate change across a vast region.

-Fuelled by the lifelong local knowledge of the Gippsland Climate Change Network team, this series heralds their collective voice finally tipping the balance towards new energy for Gippsland.
+Fuelled by the lifelong local knowledge of the Gippsland Climate Change Network team, this series heralds their collective voice in finally tipping the balance towards new energy for Gippsland.
 A regenerative Gippsland perhaps.

-This work focuses on citizen epiphany, local manifestation, and global acclaim (and all the things that happen in between) as a basic tenet for climate change action in a range of contexts : a determined marine biologist in her small hometown, an engineer at his worn desk, a timber miller in forests he’s conserved, a philanthropically inspired café delivering sustainable fine dining, the developer who has blown all our minds with his emission-busting vision, the dairy farmers who have turned the tables on renewable ingenuity.
+This work focused on citizen epiphany, local manifestation, and global acclaim (and all the things that happen in between) as a basic tenet for climate change action in a range of contexts : a determined marine biologist in her small hometown, an engineer at his worn desk, a timber miller in forests he’s conserved, a philanthropically inspired café delivering sustainable fine dining, the developer who has blown all our minds with his emission-busting vision, the dairy farmers who have turned the tables on renewable ingenuity.

-Through personal encounters, in our much-loved places, this work explores how people’s context shapes, drives, and ultimately makes us stand up for what we want for others, ourselves, and those to come.
+Through personal encounters, in our much-loved places, this work explored how people’s context shapes, drives, and ultimately makes us stand up for what we want for others, ourselves, and those to come.

 Rachel Mounsey has become one of Gippsland’s most acclaimed photographers.
 As a resident of Mallacoota in Far East Gippsland, Rachel’s extraordinary photos and compelling community empathy emerged through the story of bushfire devastation during our Black Summer.
 Since then, she has been accepted into Oculi, one of Australia’s most successful photographic collectives, and more recently entered all of our homes through the ABC documentary – People’s Republic of Mallacoota.
-Legend.